CommodoreOS/PCUAE/README.md

 Make a TheVic20 boot up as a The400 and The400 into Thec64.

-Also runs these things on other models like THEA500 Mini, THE400 Mini, VAtaqri 2600/7800 Plus, Atari Gamestation Pro.
+Also runs these things(Modes) on other models like THEA500 Mini, THE400 Mini, Atari 2600/7800 Plus, Atari Gamestation Pro.

 Thanks to vic2020ian on THEC64 Commmuity Forum for the discription - https://thec64community.online/thread/1754/pcuae-etc